-It’s because the MLM records your shot for playback, provides an active tracer so you can see your ball flight, and measures an array of important speed and launch parameters.
+The MLM records your shot for playback, provides an active tracer so you can see your ball flight, and measures an array of important speed and launch parameters.
 This is some of the best simulation capability you’ll get for $500 or less.

 What differentiates this simulator from others in its price range are cool features like an active tracer, GPS maps that show your shot dispersion, detailed insights and trend analysis, interactive games, and the ability to receive instruction from coaches virtually.